alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-s1.
-You'll need an Economic Operator Registration Identification number (EORI).
-If your business doesn’t have an EORI number, apply for one as a [VAT registered business](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or a [business that isn’t registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORINonVATImport) s2.
+You can make a export declaration by:

+* using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
+* using the Import Control System (ICS) system

+^You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^

+##Using software
+Search online for commercial software with ICS functionality that can send import declarations.

+### Develop your own software
+You can also develop software if it’s compatible with the [UK Trader Interface Specifications (TIS)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/382876/tis-ics-2-5.pdf)(PDF, 1.51MB)

+##Using ICS
+If you only make export declarations occasionally you can use the online ICS (Import Control System).
+^This is a lengthy and complicated process - the vast majority of smaller exporters use a freight forwarder or agent to make a declaration for them.^ s1.
+You’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport) s2.
 [Register with HMRC’s Import Control System (Import Control System)](https://online.hmrc.gov.uk/registration/organisation)(ICS). s3.
 You’ll be sent an activation code in the post.
 The envelope will be marked 'Government Gateway'.
 The letter can take up to a week to arrive after you register.
 You’ll need your Activation Code to activate the service. s4.
 Login to ICS and enter your Activation Code to make your declaration using XML.

-^This is a lengthy and complicated process - the vast majority of exporters use a freight forwarder or agent to make a declaration for them.^

-If you're a regular importer, you may be able to use a simplified import procedure to [speed up the import process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).

 ##What to do if you have problems with ICS